Diagnosis and Prognosis of Uterine (Endometrial) Cancer

 Uterine cancer can be graded by how cells looks under a microscope.
-Uterine cancer is grouped as low or high risk.
+It is grouped as low or high risk.

-Prognosis is an estimate of the course and/or outcome of a disease or condition.
-It is most often expressed as the percentage of patients who are expected to survive over 5 or 10 years.
-Cancer prognosis is not exact, but best estimate with information available.
+Prognosis is an estimate of the course and outcome of the cancer.
+It is often given as a percentage of the people who are expected to survive over 5 or 10 years.

 On average, the 5-year survival rate for uterine cancer is about 81%.
 Individual rates depend on the stage of the cancer at the time of diagnosis.
-Uterine cancer found in the earliest stages (stage IA) offer the best chance for a cure.
+Uterine cancer found in the earliest stages (stage IA [1A]) offer the best chance for a cure.
 Survival rates can be as high as 90%.
-Survival rates decrease as cancer stages increase.
-Women with stage IV uterine cancer have a survival rate around 15%.
+Survival rates get lower as cancer stages increase.
+Women with stage IV (4) uterine cancer have a survival rate of about 15%.